apiad/sublime-browser-integration/README.md

 **Reload Chrome** (`ctrl+shift+b` `r`) does what it says, reloads Chrome.

 **Evaluate in Chrome** (`ctrl+shift+b` `e`) takes the selected JavaScript source and evaluates it in the Chrome instance, in the currently open tab.
+If the code returns something, it will be opened in a new tab.

 **View load CSS (stylesheets)** (`ctrl+shift+b` `s`) open a quick panel with the `href`s of all stylesheets that are currently loaded in the active tab.